Issac567/PIC_Bootloader/B4J_BootloaderUploader/Help/DT06Readme.md

    - GND -> GND
    - 3.3V power
 5. Put the DT06 into flashing mode by **powering off**, **push and hold G button** (not R), **power on** DT06 while holding button for **2 seconds** and release.
-6. Click the PlatformIO Upload button (right arrow icon)
+6. Click the PlatformIO Upload button (right arrow icon in bottom status bar)
-7. Compile and upload the firmware

 ## PlatformIO Board Configuration